michelin/kstreamplify/README.md

 }
 ```

-#### Topology
+#### Processing Errors

-Kstreamplify provides utilities to handle errors that occur in your topology and route them to a DLQ topic
+Kstreamplify provides utilities to handle errors that occur during the processing of records and route them to a DLQ topic.
-automatically.

 The processing result is encapsulated and marked as either success or failure.
 Failed records will be routed to the DLQ topic, while successful records will still be up for further processing.